wise-old-man/wise-old-man/docs/docs/guides/create-group.md

 ---

 ### Overview
-Groups help organize players This guide shows how to create a group on Wise Old Man.
+Groups help organize players from the same clan or friends chat and allows them to compete and contribute in various group activities.
+This guide shows how to create a group on Wise Old Man.

 ### Prerequisites
 - Recommended: Having an in-game clan with the same name as the group you are creating on the website will help players find your group.